 If you pay £7.99 per month to get the Dropbox Plus account, you will be able to enable read-only permissions as well as setting passwords and expirations for shared links.

 Security features include two-step authentication (always worth turning on) and all files held on the Dropbox servers are encrypted by AES 256-bit encryption, albeit employed from Dropbox’s side rather than the user, with SSL for the data being uploaded and downloaded.

-Dropbox remains a benchmark against which others must compete.
-It may lack a few of the whistles and bells of its rivals, but it’s rock solid and compatible with so many applications.
+Dropbox remains a solid choice for cloud storage.
+It may lack a few of the whistles and bells of its rivals, but it’s easy to use and compatible with so many applications.

-Drive works in the same way as most cloud storage solutions, with a local folder on your PC linked to a duplicate cloud version.
+Drive works in the same way as most cloud storage solutions: a local folder in Windows is linked to a duplicate cloud version.
 Versioning is supported, as is real-time collaboration on documents via the Google Docs app.

-On the whole, the interface across the apps is smart and simple to navigate, with a basic file tree showing where your data is kept.
-You can choose specific files to be available offline on the mobile versions, and these can be edited - if they were created in Google Docs - then synced when you return online.
+On the whole, the interface across the apps is intuitive, with a basic file tree showing where your stuff is kept.
+You can choose specific files to be available offline on the mobile versions, and these can be edited - if they were created in Google Docs - then synced when you connect to the internet again.
 For other formats (such as Word) you’ll need to open them in another app - thus creating a duplicate copy.

-Data stored on Drive is, similarly to Apple, encrypted in 128-bit AES rather than the 256-bit employed by Box, OneDrive, and Dropbox.
+Data is encrypted in 128-bit AES rather than the 256-bit employed by Box, OneDrive, and Dropbox.
 Google asserts that it won’t pry into the content of your Drive folder unless compelled by law enforcement agencies, and you can set up two-step verification on your account to add another layer of security.